The stars – and great jobs – lined up for Maintenance Technician program graduate

 Nathan has been lucky to find voices of encouragement and praise that have echoed his drive and ambition.
 “I am clay that is molded by a lot of people, a reflection of a lot of other great people who helped create me.
 We’re giving and taking knowledge to each other that makes us grow.”

 Nathan remembers a fellow student in his MT class who really struggled to stay in school.
 “He came from an underprivileged family and was getting behind in class,” says Nathan.
 “He was a really quiet guy, but really smart.
 I told him, ‘One day you’ll be running a company and making six figures.
 What is 7 months more of hardship for a lifetime of a career?’”

 Nathan still connects with his many of his SJVC classmates when someone wants to brainstorm solutions to a technical problem they have on the job.
 He was especially surprised to hear from his former ‘quiet’ classmate who seems to have fulfilled Nathan’s prediction of a few years ago.
 “He told me nobody had ever told him what I’d said to him in class that day and he hadn’t forgotten it.
-He said, ‘Look at where I am now.
-I’m making $120k a year and I have a family.’”
+He said, ‘Look at where I am now.’”
 Nathan was not at all surprised.